YoungXinyu1802/Video-Compression-H.261/README.md

 - fps: the frame per second of the source video

-- dst: file path of the destination video (int the .avi format)
+- dst: file path of the destination video (in the .avi format)